KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 * Copy the `prosoft.lic` file sent to you via e-mail to the `bin` subdirectory of the installation folder.
 You will be prompted the first time you launch the program to point to this file for activation
 * Install the security certificates the system needs under the `cert` subdirectory of the installation folder
 * Make sure that your proxy server, if any, is configured to allow traffic at ProSoft's default communication ports: 4096 and 6650
 * Check the security settings of the server before starting to add users that will have access to the system.
-The users should have Read, Write, and Execute privileges
+The users should have *Read*, *Write*, and *Execute* privileges

 ## License Terms